kolibri/talk-ansible-tricks/slides.md

 ---
 ## defaults

-- Configuration, you expose to the user.
+- Configuration, you expose to the user
+- Some kind of "arguments", you can use for the role
+- "public"
+---

 ## vars

 - Configuration inside the role
 - Typically environment specific & loaded by facts
+- "private"

 ---
 ## Vars example